-PROGRAM The Groundwater Quality Management Program was implemented in 1987 to provide long-term solutions for widespread high groundwater nitrate-nitrogen (N) problems.
-The management plan uses a phased program to implement controls when needed.
-Average nitrate levels have been reduced from 19.24 in 1987 to 13 ppm in 2019.
-CPNRD works closely with the Department of Environment & Energy to issue Chemigation permits to producers who are properly trained and certified.
-In 2019, CPNRD issued 1,858 renewal permits and 267 new chemigation permits.
+Quality Management Program

+Implemented in 1987 to provide long-term solutions for widespread high groundwater nitrate-nitrogen (N) problems, CPNRD's quality management plan uses a phased program to implement controls when needed.
+Average nitrate levels have been reduced from 19.24 in 1987 to 13 ppm.
+CPNRD works with producers by providing cost-share to implement best management practices; and with the Department of Environment & Energy to issue Chemigation permits to producers who are properly trained and certified.
+In 2019, CPNRD issued 2,055 renewal permits and 162 new chemigation permits.